Medical research: Regulations and guidelines

 Medical research is highly regulated.
 National regulatory authorities are appointed in most countries to oversee and monitor medical research, such as for the development and distribution of new drugs.
 In the United States, the Food and Drug Administration oversees new drug development; in Europe, the European Medicines Agency (see also EudraLex); and in Japan, the Ministry of Health, Labour and Welfare.
 The World Medical Association develops the ethical standards for medical professionals involved in medical research.
 The most fundamental of them is the Declaration of Helsinki.
 The International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) works on the creation of rules and guidelines for the development of new medication, such as the guidelines for Good Clinical Practice (GCP).
 All ideas of regulation are based on a country's ethical standards code.
 This is why treatment of a particular disease in one country may not be allowed, but is in another.

 Flaws and vulnerabilities

 A major flaw and vulnerability in biomedical research appears to be the hypercompetition for the resources and positions that are required to conduct science.
 The competition seems to suppress the creativity, cooperation, risk-taking, and original thinking required to make fundamental discoveries.
 Other consequences of today's highly pressured environment for research appear to be a substantial number of research publications whose results cannot be replicated, and perverse incentives in research funding that encourage grantee institutions to grow without making sufficient investments in their own faculty and facilities.
 Other risky trends include a decline in the share of key research grants going to younger scientists, as well as a steady rise in the age at which investigators receive their first funding.

+A significant flaw in biomedical research is the toxic culture that particularly impacts medical students and early career researchers.
+They face challenges such as bullying, harassment, and unethical authorship practices.
+Intense competition for funding and publication pressures fosters a climate of secrecy and self-protection, stifling creativity and collaboration.
+The power imbalance in academic hierarchies exacerbates these issues, with junior researchers often subjected to exploitative practices and denied proper recognition for their contributions.